memespring/wiki-platformland-content/democracy.md

 > - Tony Benn MP[^1]

-What parts of the system should never be outsourced.
+What parts of the system should never be out-sourced?

 https://blog.memespring.co.uk/2015/01/23/democracy-at-the-point-of-use/